-Seminars can be taken from the fourth quarter of your study program onwards.
+Seminars must be taken from the fourth quarter of your study program onwards.
 This means that if you enroll in September, you cannot take the seminars in quarter 2 in your first year, but that you have to wait until you have entered the second year.
-Similarly, if you enroll in February, the seminars in quarter 4 can only be followed in your second year.
+If you enroll in February, the seminars are effectively in the fourth quarter of your study.